Dibya-z/BiteSpeed/README.md

 }
 ```
 ## Database Behavior
-**1. New Contact Creation**:
+#1.
+New Contact Creation:

-*If no matching contact is found, a new Contact row is created with linkPrecedence: "primary".**
+**If no matching contact is found, a new Contact row is created with linkPrecedence: "primary".**
-**2. Link Existing Contacts**:
+#2.
+Link Existing Contacts:

-*If an email or phoneNumber matches existing entries, the data is linked under the oldest "primary" contact.**
+**If an email or phoneNumber matches existing entries, the data is linked under the oldest "primary" contact.**
-**3. Primary to Secondary Transition**:
+#3.
+Primary to Secondary Transition:

-*Updates the linkPrecedence of an existing primary contact to secondary if linking requires a new primary.*
+**Updates the linkPrecedence of an existing primary contact to secondary if linking requires a new primary.**

-**And more based on edge cases**
+#And more based on edge cases**
 ## Database Schema

 The application uses a single table named `Contact`.